locationtech/jts/README.txt

 * jtsio - I/O drivers for proprietary formats
 * jtsapp - Applications for working with JTS
 * libjts - A wrapper for building JTS with GCJ (unmaintained)
+* bin - Scripts for running JTS tools on various platforms
+* doc - Documentation

 Building JTS
 ------------

-* In the project root directory execute
+* In the directory 'jts' execute

   ant